ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 *Experiment Directory* Files and Paths
 ------------------------------------------

-These parameters contain files and paths to files that are staged in the experiment directory at configuration time.
+This section contains files and paths to files that are staged in the experiment directory at configuration time.

 ``DATA_TABLE_FP``: (Default: ``'{{ [EXPTDIR, DATA_TABLE_FN]|path_join }}'``)
    Path to the data table in the experiment directory.